Jacob-Barhak/Presentations/AnacondaCon2019/README.md

 AnacondaCon 2019 Presentation
 =============================

-This project generates the presentation for AnacondaCon in html format
+This project generates the presentation for AnacondaCon in html format.
+This code was updated post presentation to maintain the presentation available on-line and correct a typo.

 The presentation is generated using the panel python library